Eating alone does not mean that you are lonely.

 - Indie coffee shops.
 Check out their menus online before you go.
 The food options are sometimes few but the food is often exceptional.
 Plus, in coffee shops, the lone person is the norm.

 - Street food/food trucks.
 The food truck and street food scenes are no longer the cheapest, fastest food possible.
 In some cases the food is exceptional as the vendor specializes in just one or two things and does them very well.
 Yet, still, with low overhead, the cost is reasonable.
 You'll often find picnic tables nearby for communal eating.
-If you're in North America go to Roaming Hunger for current information on where to find food trucks in dozens of cities.
+We haven't found a really reliable, comprehensive app or website to search for food trucks internationally, but if you google “street food” and your destination, you'll find lots of information to guide you.

-- Take a food tour.
+- Food tours.
 A food tour will take you to the best a city has to offer.
-You will typically enjoy local wine and specialty foods along with a half dozen or so other travelers.
+You will typically enjoy local wine or beer and specialty foods along with a half dozen or so other travelers.
 You will leave the tour satisfied and having had a fun, social afternoon.
+Often, the timing of these tours straddles lunch and dinner, and includes a lot of food, leaving you with two less meals to worry about.

 Everyone wants company now and then, even solo travelers.
 How does a solo traveler find social dining experiences for those times when they don't feel like eating alone?
 Here you go.